 Until recently, in order to perform radiologic procedures in Texas under a physician’s supervision, Non-Certified Radiologic Technician (NCTs) were required to obtain a second registration permit with the Texas Medical Board in addition to placement on the MRT Board’s general registry.

-In the last legislative session, SB 674 changed the law so that the Texas Medical Board is no longer required to register NCTs who work for physicians.
-What remains is the requirement that NCTs obtain placement on the MRT Board’s general registry, or have an approved a hardship exemption, prior to starting practice.
+In the last legislative session, SB 674 changed the law so that the Texas Medical Board is no longer required to have a second permit for NCTs who work for physicians.
+What remains is the requirement that NCTs obtain placement on the MRT Board’s general registry.

 Please note that the changes made by SB 674 affect other agencies that license practitioners who also employ NCTs, such as chiropractors, podiatrists, and dentists.
 For information on what actions those agencies are taking with respect to laws regulating those practice areas, please contact those agencies directly.
 (See below for contact information.)